skylot/jadx/README.md

                                          'auto' - automatically select best name (default) 'resources' - use resources names
-                                         'code' - use R class fields names --deobf-whitelist                   - list of ':' separated packages (suffix '.*') and class names that will not be deobfuscated
-  --use-kotlin-methods-for-var-names  - use kotlin intrinsic methods to rename variables, values: disable, apply, apply-and-hide, default: apply
+                                         'code' - use R class fields names --use-kotlin-methods-for-var-names  - use kotlin intrinsic methods to rename variables, values: disable, apply, apply-and-hide, default: apply
   --rename-flags                      - fix options (comma-separated list of):
                                          'case' - fix case sensitivity issues (according to --fs-case-sensitive option),